breitreiter/whoami/case/logmanager.md

 ## The Problems

-### Strong Competitors
-IT log management is a very crowded space.
+**Strong Competitors** - IT log management is a very crowded space.
 We had to contend with Splunk (a $14B goliath), dozens of SaaS offerings, and ELK (a popular open-source solution).
 Platform vendors, like VMware, Red Hat, and Amazon have released their own log products with strong ties to their ecosystem.

-### Legacy Limitations
-A traditional log research product would be based on an inverted-index store of some sort, like Lucene or Elastic.
+**Legacy Limitations** - A traditional log research product would be based on an inverted-index store of some sort, like Lucene or Elastic.
 However, following a recent debacle with another product, we could not introduce new software requirements for a product on our platform.
 That meant